No products in the basket.

 In 1939 the house was burnt to the ground, an oil lamp the cause.
 It was then left in ruins until 1944 when it was demolished.

 Ghosts at Borley Rectory

 For a house labeled as the most haunted house in England it’s little wonder there’s no shortage in ghostly experiences.
 One of the earliest sighting and perhaps most famous us that of a nun.
-Which may seem strange given that there used to be a monastry on the site, one would expect a monk rather than a nun.
+Which may seem strange given that there used to be a monastery on the site, one would expect a monk rather than a nun.

-According to local folklore, a nun from a nearby nunnery fell in love with a monk from the monastry, and the pair attempted to elope together.
+According to local folklore, a nun from a nearby nunnery fell in love with a monk from the monastery, and the pair attempted to elope together.
 They were found and sentenced to death.
-The monk was reported to have been sent to the gallows in the monastry whilst the nun was sealed into the walls of the nunnery alive.
+The monk was reported to have been sent to the gallows in the monastery whilst the nun was sealed into the walls of the nunnery alive.
 This nun is believed to be the one that is seen on the grounds of Borley Rectory, looking for the monk in the hope of running away together once more.

 The nun has been seen and heard several times throughout the years.
 She seemed to be most active during the time in which Rev. Harry Bull lived there.

 The next most significant of reports comes from Eric Smith and his wife.
 They reported mysterious footsteps, doorbells ringing of their own accord, and poltergeist activity which occurred on numerous occasions.
 It was Eric Smith and his wife who reported their experiences to the Daily Mirror newspaper, who then arranged for the paranormal investigator Harry Price to stay and investigate.